GBSEcom/Python/docs/PaymentApi.md

 client_request_id = 'client_request_id_example' # str | A client-generated ID for request tracking and signature creation, unique per request.
 This is also used for idempotency control.
 We recommend 128-bit UUID format. api_key = 'api_key_example' # str |
 timestamp = 789 # int | Epoch timestamp in milliseconds in the request from a client system.
-Used for Message Signature generation and time limit (5 mins). message_signature = 'message_signature_example' # str | Used to ensure the request has not been tampered with during transmission.
+Used for Message Signature generation and time limit (5 mins). transaction_id = 'transaction_id_example' # str | Gateway transaction identifier as returned in the parameter ipgTransactionId message_signature = 'message_signature_example' # str | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256  algorithm with the API Secret as the key.)
-For more information, refer to the supporting documentation on the Developer Portal. transaction_id = 'transaction_id_example' # str | Gateway transaction identifier as returned in the parameter ipgTransactionId store_id = 'store_id_example' # str | an optional outlet id for clients that support multiple store in the same developer app (optional)
+For more information, refer to the supporting documentation on the Developer Portal. (optional) store_id = 'store_id_example' # str | an optional outlet id for clients that support multiple store in the same developer app (optional)

 try:
     # Retrieve the state of a transaction
-    api_response = api_instance.transaction_inquiry(content_type, client_request_id, api_key, timestamp, message_signature, transaction_id, store_id=store_id)
+    api_response = api_instance.transaction_inquiry(content_type, client_request_id, api_key, timestamp, transaction_id, message_signature=message_signature, store_id=store_id)
     pprint(api_response)
 except ApiException as e:
     print("Exception when calling PaymentApi->transaction_inquiry: %s\n" % e)